Company car tax for electric cars

 What is the company car tax for electric cars and plug-in hybrids?

-New BIK tax bands came in for plug-in hybrid cars with CO2 emissions of between 1-50g/km, depending on the official electric-only range.
+New BIK tax bands came in for plug-in hybrid cars with CO2 emissions of between 1-50g/km, depending on the car and official electric-only range.

 Why electric cars make fantastic company cars